 Some campsites will have rules about when the horses have to be turned in by, but if your campsite doesn’t have any rules then I would highly recommend going for a few night rides.
 It can be great fun riding when most people have gone to bed and you can’t hear a sound.
 It heightens your senses as you’re aware of everything around you but it’s a magical thing to do.
 If you’ve never ridden at night then you may find the article I wrote recently on riding safely at night helpful.

 Where can I camp with my horse?

-Along with official horse campsites there’s also a large number of public spaces such as most National Parks that allow you to ‘wild’ camp so wherever you’re planning to go there are plenty of choices.
+Along with official horse campsites, there’s also a large number of public spaces such as most National Parks that allow you to ‘wild’ camp (Typically camping that you’re not paying for but generally means you carry everything with you and often camp in remote locations.) so wherever you’re planning to go there are plenty of choices.

 Most tourist boards (both local and regional), along with National Park associations such as National Parks USA, Parks Australia and National Parks UK, will be able to give you a list of campsites or places where they allow wild camping.
 If you’re thinking of traveling abroad with your horse then you may also find this article about transporting horses overseas helpful.

 I hope you found this article helpful.
 If you did I’d be grateful if you could share it please as it would really help me.

 Over the years I have tried hundreds of different horsey products, from various blankets and halters to different treats.
 Some I’ve loved, others I’ve hated but I thought I’d share with you my top all-time favorite products, the ones I never leave the yard without.
 I’ve included links to the products (which are in no particular order) that I really think are great.